timkindberg/Royal-Family/README.md

     - The Scarlett family, their primary crest is the Heart &#9825;.
 The crest of their alliance family is the Diamond &#9826;.
     - Player Two starts with both red castles placed in front of them—**Heart face up and Diamon face down**.
 The Heart castle starts already developed and the Diamond castle is not yet developed.
 1. Shuffle the remaining deck and place the deck to the side.
-1. Deal the first round's flop.
-Place them between the two players.
+1. Deal the first round's flop face up between the two players.
 This is "The Field".
 1. Final Setup should look as like this:

 ```